 In summary, these results address RQ2, demonstrating that FARM can successfully adapt to previously unseen malware families using only a small number of labeled examples, leveraging few-shot learning without retraining the underlying model.

-\subsubsection{Generalization accuracy on unseen classes:}
+\subsubsection{Generalization accuracy on unseen classes}

-To evaluate the generalization capability of the model to previously unseen classes, we conduct standard few-shot classification experiments under multiple N-way K-shot settings.
-This setup is commonly used in the few-shot learning literature to simulate realistic scenarios where where a model must learn to distinguish among N new classes using only K labeled examples per class \cite{snell2017prototypical, chai2022dynamic, wang2021novel}.
+To evaluate generalization to previously unseen classes, we conduct standard few-shot classification experiments under multiple \(N\)-way \(K\)-shot settings.
+This evaluation protocol is widely used in the few-shot learning literature to assess whether a model can discriminate among \(N\) novel classes given only \(K\) labeled examples per class \cite{snell2017prototypical, chai2022dynamic, wang2021novel}.

-In our case, each N-way episode includes N unseen malware families, randomly selected from the eight families excluded during training.
-For each family, K labeled samples are provided as support, and 15 additional samples are drawn to form the query set.
-This simulates a deployment scenario where the model encounters a small number of labeled examples from emerging threats and must quickly generalize to classify related variants.We follow the experimental setup in \cite{snell2017prototypical}, running 600 episodes for each N-way K-shot configuration.
-The mean classification accuracy and 95\% confidence intervals reported in Table~\ref{tab:fewshot-results} are computed over these 600 episodes.
-This episodic evaluation captures the variability in task difficulty and provides a statistically grounded estimate of the model’s generalization performance.
+In our setting, each \(N\)-way episode is formed by randomly selecting \(N\) unseen malware families from the eight families excluded during training.
+For each family, \(K\) labeled samples are used as the support set, and 15 additional samples are used as queries.
+This protocol reflects a realistic deployment scenario in which the model receives only a limited number of labeled samples from emerging threats and must generalize quickly to classify related variants.
+Following \cite{snell2017prototypical}, we run 600 episodes for each \(N\)-way \(K\)-shot configuration.
+The mean classification accuracy and 95\% confidence intervals reported in Table~\ref{tab:fewshot-results} are computed over these episodes, providing a statistically grounded estimate of generalization performance across tasks of varying difficulty.

-As shown in Table~\ref{tab:fewshot-results}, FARM achieves strong performance across all configurations.
-Accuracy improves as the number of support samples per class (K) increases, although gains diminish beyond the 10-shot setting.
-Conversely, increasing the number of classes (N) makes the task more challenging, resulting in lower accuracy due to finer-grained decision boundaries required among a greater variety of families.
+As shown in Table~\ref{tab:fewshot-results}, performance improves consistently as the number of support samples per class increases.
+The largest gains are observed when moving from 1-shot to 5-shot, while the improvements from 10-shot to 20-shot are more modest, indicating diminishing returns beyond 10 labeled samples per class.
+In contrast, increasing the number of classes makes the task more difficult, leading to lower accuracy as the model must form finer-grained decision boundaries among a broader set of unseen families.